-\subsection{Sentence-level Similarity Scorer}
+\subsection{Sentence-Level Similarity Scorer}

-This module computes the similarity between a pair of topic-sequence-segments (a topic-sequence-segment represents one sentence of a document, as discussed in Section~\ref{ldainf}).
-We use an adaptation of the Smith Waterman algorithm, which in turn uses the Token Level similarity scorer, in order to compute the alignment score (or conversely, the degree of disalignment) between the topic-sequence-segments.
+This module computes the similarity between a pair of topic-sequence segments, where a topic-sequence segment represents one sentence of a document, as discussed in Section~\ref{ldainf}.
+We use an adaptation of the Smith Waterman algorithm, which in turn uses the \textit{Token-Level Similarity Scorer}, in order to compute the alignment score (or conversely, the degree of misalignment) between the topic-sequence segments.
 Before formalizing the algorithm, we first describe some preliminary concepts as follows: